 Growing up I was never a big fan of S’mores.
 While the process was alway fun – roasting the marshmallows until they were perfectly browned (although I was never patient enough and always ended up setting mine aflame) while sitting around a campfire both loving and hating the smoke as it blew around the circle – I usually opted to eat my marshmallows right off the roasting stick.
 S’mores were messy and the texture was all wrong.

 Despite this I have been craving S’mores recently.
 Maybe because it’s finally August (official S’more’s month) or maybe it’s just been too long – too long since roasting marshmallows and too long since I’ve been camping.
 But with no camping trips on the horizon, I found a solution: Frozen S’mores.
 While traditional S’mores are contained to outdoor fires, I created something that can be eaten year around straight from your kitchen.

-Make Graham Crackers according to directions.
+- Make Graham Crackers according to these directions.
 Don’t break crackers into individual pieces after baking.

 You might also like: